NERC-CEH/RMAVIS/JOSS/paper.md

 a modular architecture, enabling both the easy maintenance of existing modules, and easy development of additional modules in the future.

-`RMAVIS` currently contains a total of eighteen modules, with the fourteen main modules summarised in the following table.
+`RMAVIS` currently contains a total of nineteen modules, with the fourteen main modules summarised in the following table.

 |        **Module**       |                                                          **Description**                                                          |